-- (b) Where an AIN undertakes duties other than providing care those duties will be consistent with the range of duties undertaken by nurses generally in the setting in which the AIN is employed. - (c) An AIN will work within the limits of their competency as assessed consistent with nationally recognised training and competency standards applicable to AINs. - (d) An AIN will not be required to provide care other than under the direction of a person registered under the Health Practitioner Regulation National Law (WA) Act 2010 and where that nurse remains professionally accountable for the care provided. - (e) An AIN who has completed their first year of service and who is accepted for training as an Enrolled Nurse, will be paid not less than the employee would have received had the employee continued as an AIN. - (f) An AIN in Training is paid in accordance with subclause 24.2 (a) as a Year 1 AIN. - 24.3 When the term "year of employment" is used in this clause it will mean all service whether full time or part time in any of the classifications contained in this Agreement with any hospital covered by this Agreement and will be calculated in periods of completed months from the date of commencement of work covered by this Agreement.
-Provided that:
+- (b) Where an AIN undertakes duties other than providing care those duties will be consistent with the range of duties undertaken by nurses generally in the setting in which the AIN is employed. - (c) An AIN will work within the limits of their competency as assessed consistent with nationally recognised training and competency standards applicable to AINs. - (d) An AIN will not be required to provide care other than under the direction of a person registered under the Health Practitioner Regulation National Law (WA) Act 2010 (WA) and where that nurse remains professionally accountable for the care provided. - (e) An AIN who has completed their first year of service and who is accepted for training as an Enrolled Nurse, will be paid not less than the Employee would have received had the Employee continued as an AIN. - (f) An AIN in Training is paid in accordance with subclause 24.2(a) as a Year 1 AIN. - 24.3 When the term "year of employment" is used in this clause it will mean all service whether full time or part time in any of the classifications contained in this Agreement with any hospital covered by this Agreement and will be calculated in periods of completed months from the date of commencement of work covered by this Agreement.
+Provided that: - (a) "Service" in this context will have the same meaning as it does in the subclause 43.4.

-- (a) "Service" in this context will have the same meaning as it does in the subclause 42.4. - (b) Subject to subclause 24.3(c), where an employee is appointed to a position, previous relevant experience at that level, or in a similar level under a differing career structure, will be taken into account for determining the appropriate increment level. - (c) For the purpose of determining length of service, the onus of proof of previous relevant experience will rest with the employee. - (d) Employees will be paid the rates shown in this clause according to their year of employment calculated in accordance with the provisions of this subclause. - (e) Notwithstanding the provisions of subclause 24.3(b), an Enrolled Nurse who successfully completes a re-registration course following a break in service will commence employment on the rate prescribed as follows: - (i) Five years break in service at Enrolled Nurse Level 3; - (ii) Six years but less than eight years break in service at Enrolled Nurse Level 2; - (iii) Greater than eight years break in service at Enrolled Nurse Level 1. - (f) A casual employee, who has worked an average of 24 hours per week or less in a year will be required to work a further 12 months before being eligible for advancement to the next succeeding experience increment (if any), within the level in which the employee is employed.

-Provided further that those employees who reach the full time equivalent hours (1976 hours) before two years have elapsed will progress to the next experience increment upon reaching the full time equivalent hours.

-- 24.4 Minimum Wage: No employee employed under this Agreement who is 21 years of age or over will receive less than the minimum wage prescribed from time to time by the Commission. - 24.5 The wage rate for an enrolled community school nurse, where such a nurse is not required by the Employer to present for duty on any day when the school is not open, will be calculated as follows:
+- (b) Subject to subclause 24.3(c), where an Employee is appointed to a position, previous relevant experience at that level, or in a similar level under a differing career structure, will be taken into account for determining the appropriate increment level. - (c) For the purpose of determining length of service, the onus of proof of previous relevant experience will rest with the Employee. - (d) Employees will be paid the rates shown in this clause according to their year of employment calculated in accordance with the provisions of this subclause. - (e) Notwithstanding the provisions of subclause 24.3(b), an Enrolled Nurse who successfully completes a re-registration course following a break in service will commence employment on the rate prescribed as follows: - (i) Five years break in service at Enrolled Nurse Level 3; - (ii) Six years but less than eight years break in service at Enrolled Nurse Level 2; - (iii) Greater than eight years break in service at Enrolled Nurse Level 1. - (f) A casual Employee, will be eligible for advancement to the next succeeding experience increment (if any) where the Employee: - (i) worked an average of 24 hours per week or less in a year; and - (ii) has worked a further 12 months within the level in which they are employed. - (g) Notwithstanding subclause 24.3(f), a casual Employee who reaches the full time equivalent hours (1976 hours) before two years have elapsed will progress to the next experience increment. - 24.4 Minimum Wage: No Employee employed under this Agreement who is 21 years of age or over will receive less than the minimum wage prescribed from time to time by the Commission. - 24.5 The wage rate for an enrolled community school nurse, where such a nurse is not required by the Employer to present for duty on any day when the school is not open, will be calculated as follows: